 You may need the help of chest physiotherapy.
-One form is a high-frequency chest wall oscillation vest to rid your lungs of mucus.
+One form is a high-frequency chest wall oscillation vest to help clear your lungs of mucus.
 The vest gently compresses and releases your chest, creating the same effect as a cough.
 This dislodges mucus from the walls of the bronchial tubes.

-Draining of the bronchial secretions, aided by gravity, may also be performed on a daily basis as a part of treatment.
+Another part of daily treatment involves draining of the bronchial secretions, aided by gravity.
 A respiratory therapist can teach you techniques to aid in coughing up the excess mucus.

-If your bronchiectasis is caused by conditions like immune disorders or COPD, your doctor will treat those conditions as well.
+If conditions like immune disorders or COPD are causing your bronchiectasis, your doctor also will treat those conditions.